scenevr/docs/source/getting-started.md

 &raquo; Open [client.scenevr.com](http://client.scenevr.com/?connect=localhost:8080/index.xml) for local files

+## Edit the scene files

+Open any of the scene files in your editor and make changes.

+Whenever you save the file in your editor, the `scenevr` app **detects that the file has changed and reloads the scene** in your browser.
+The scene files have an `.xml` extension, but if your editor supports it, you should set your editor to html mode, since the scene file format is more like html.

 ## Host your finished scenes

 Once you have your scenes working well locally, host them for everyone to see at: